water-rs/nami/derive/README.md

 # nami-derive

-Derive macros for the [nami](https://github.com/waterui/nami) reactive framework.
+Derive and helper macros for the [nami](https://github.com/water-rs/nami) reactive framework.

-This crate provides procedural derive macros that automatically implement traits for the nami reactive system, making it easier to work with complex data structures in reactive applications.
+This crate provides procedural macros to make reactive code more ergonomic, including field projection for structs and an `s!` macro that builds formatted string signals.

 ## Features